The Bedrock Gardener (detail).

 Born in Nova Scotia and raised between North America, Australia and Europe.
 Martin’s parents were students of the Tibetan Buddhist teacher, Chögyam Trungpa Rinpoche.
 The surrounding community of writers, artists and teachers whom she grew up with had a profound impact and these early influences heightened questions pertaining to impermanence, phenomenology and exchanges with the natural world.

-Martin’s work has been exhibited at The Klondike Institute for Arts and Culture (Dawson City Yukon Territory), Artscape Gibraltar Point (Toronto Island ON) Dynamo Arts Association (Vancouver), CSA Space (Vancouver), Recess (NYC), the Nanaimo Art Gallery (Vancouver Island), and BIOMASS (worldwide).
-In 2021, Martin’s solo exhibition Geophilia is showing with Wil Aballe Art Projects, Vancouver.
+Martin’s work has been exhibited at The Klondike Institute for Arts and Culture (Dawson City Yukon Territory), Artscape Gibraltar Point (Toronto Island ON), Dynamo Arts Association (Vancouver), CSA Space (Vancouver), Nanaimo Art Gallery (Vancouver Island), and BIOMASS (worldwide).
+Martin’s solo exhibition Geophilia opened with Wil Aballe Art Projects, in Spring 2021.